warnyin/n8n-nodes-code-plus/README.md

 - Version `0.1.1` adjusted the build output so n8n loads from `dist/nodes/CodePlus/CodePlus.node.js`.
 - Python execution (`python` / `pythonNative`) is not supported in Code Plus; use the native Code node in n8n for Python.

+---

+Made with ❤️ for the n8n community

 ## Roadmap
 - Recent
   - 0.1.7 shipped: Cache TTL (minutes) — auto-prunes cached `node_modules` after a configurable lifetime and reinstalls on the next run.